erina633/SMART3armNI/README.md

 Define the first-stage randomization probability in favor of intervention option T_1 as pi_{T_1} and the second-stage randomization probability for those who started with the first-stage option T_1, in favor of intervention option T_2 as pi_{T_1T_2}.
 Note that, pi_{P} = 1 - pi_{A} - pi_{B}, pi_{AD} = 1 - pi_{AC}, and pi_{BD} = 1 - pi_{BC}.
 See other details in the paper.
 In the paper, A is same as "a", B is same as "ac", P is same as "p", C is same as "v", and D is same as "m".

+We give brief description of the R files below:

+1. data_smart3arm:

+It generates the two stage data for three arm SMART design.
+It can be used to carry out the sample size and power calculation for two stage three arm non-inferiority SMART trial.

 Input: